 The majority of the people spend their active time in a closed, limited space.
-Due to the ergonomics the common transport means allow to see some land surface, a portion of the road, etc.
+Due to ergonomics the common transport means allow to see the land surface, the road portion, etc.

 The STS both solves the problems of comfort and its functional objective to fast deliveries of passengers to their destinations.
 Large windows, comfortable seats, soft silky tracks transform a common trip into the delight of enjoying the sights of nature from the birds' flight.